 Paul Haynes, who has more than 20 years of collegiate coaching experience, was named secondary coach at Michigan State on Jan.
 19, 2018.
 He most recently spent five seasons (2013-17) as the head coach at Kent State.
 Haynes returns for his second stint with the Spartans, serving as defensive backs coach from 2003-04.

-As the head coach at Kent State, Haynes coached 21 players who earned Mid-American All-Conference accolades, with at least three players earning all-league plaudits in all five seasons, including four in both 2017 and 2016, five in 2013, three in 2014 and five in 2013.
-In the classroom, 55 Kent State players earned spots on the Academic All-MAC Team in Haynes' five years.
+As the head coach at Kent State, Haynes coached 17 players who earned Mid-American All-Conference accolades, including seven first-team selections.
+At least three players earned all-league plaudits in all five seasons, including four in both 2017 and 2016, five in 2013, three in 2014 and five in 2013.
+In the classroom, 55 Kent State players earned spots on the Academic All-MAC Team in Haynes’ five years.

 Prior to his time at Kent State, Haynes was the defensive coordinator at Arkansas in 2012, also serving as the Razorbacks’ secondary coach.